codatio/codat-docs/docs/bank-feeds/setup.md

 ## Client library

-Use our comprehensive [Bank Feeds library](/get-started/libraries) to kick-start and simplify your build.
+Use our comprehensive [Bank Feeds API library](/get-started/libraries) to kick-start and simplify your build.
+Simply install the library in one of the supported languages and pass your base64-encoded API key to the constructor.

 Simply install the library in one of the supported languages and pass your base64 encoded API key to the constructor.